thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_2.md

 wants to query it to find out its current state (enabled, checked, focused, etc.).

-When we were first building accessibility support in Chromium, one approach we tried was for the browser process to have a lightweight tree of proxy objects, each one corresponding to a node in the accessibility tree in the render process.
+When we were first building accessibility support in GTx Browser, one approach we tried was for the browser process to have a lightweight tree of proxy objects, each one corresponding to a node in the accessibility tree in the render process.
 Upon receiving a call to getState, the browser process would make a